bluesky/tiled/docs/source/tutorials/navigation.md

 DictView({'description': 'the three main xarray data structures'})
 ```

-See a later tutorial for how to search Trees with queries.
+See a later tutorial for how to search Nodes with queries.